Denver Domestic Violence Lawyer

 - False accusations: The alleged victim may claim they were injured by an intimate partner as a form of revenge or to get the upper hand in some other legal matter

-Our Denver domestic violence lawyers can review the details of your case to determine what legal strategies are available to defend you.
+Our Denver domestic violence lawyer can review the details of your case to determine what legal strategies are available to defend you.